wittula/silky-coders-calculator/README.md

 First, put all project files into one path, open terminal in that destination and type `npm install` to install all required packages.
 After installation run `npm start` or `npm run devStart` if you want to run this app by nodemon.

+After running, calculator app should be at http://localhost:8080

 ## How to run tests?

 While calculator app is running, open terminal in project path and type `npx cypress run`.